Ground states for the planar NLSE with a point defect as minimizers of the constrained energy: Ground states existence: proof of Theorem --(i)

 Further than boundedness from below, it is also useful to establish a comparison between the $\delta$-NLS energy infimum and the NLS energy infimum.

 \begin{proposition} Let $p\in(2,4)$ and $\alpha\in\R$.
 Then,

 \end{proposition}

-In order to prove this, we preliminarily recall without proof a well known result about NLS ground states (see \cite{L-ANIHPC84} for a proof of the existence part, while the proof of the properties satisfied by the ground states is a consequence of \cite{GNN-79}).
+In order to prove this, we preliminarily recall without proof a well known result about NLS ground states (see \cite[Theorem II.5]{L-ANIHPC84} for a proof of the existence part, while the proof of the properties satisfied by the ground states is a consequence of \cite[Theorem 2]{GNN-81}).

 \begin{proposition} Let $p\in(2,4)$ and $\mu>0$.
-Then, there exists an NLS ground state of mass $\mu$, i.e. $u\in H^1_{\mu}(\Rd)$ such that $E^0(u)=\Eps^0(\mu)$.
-Moreover, such minimizer is unique, positive and radially symmetric decreasing, up to multiplication by a constant phase and translation. \end{proposition} The positive minimizer of the two-dimensional standard NLS functional at mass $\mu$ is usually called a two-dimensional {\em soliton} and we denote it $S_\mu$.
+Then, there exists a NLS ground state of mass $\mu$, i.e. $u\in H^1_{\mu}(\Rd)$ such that $E^0(u)=\Eps^0(\mu)$.
+Moreover, such minimizer is unique, positive and radially symmetric decreasing, up to multiplication by a constant phase and translation. \end{proposition} The positive minimizer of the two-dimensional standard NLS functional at mass $\mu$ is usually called two-dimensional {\em soliton} and in the following it will be denoted by $S_\mu$.